-(e.g., Innes, 1990) and a positive probability that stock price is equal to zero or what they term as "non-viability risk".
-Using the first order approach (FOA) to represent the agent's problem, Kadan and Swinkels (2006) find that stock options dominate restricted stock when non-viability risk is zero.2 Using a sample of firms from ExecuComp, they also find that the probability of bankruptcy (as a measure of non-viability) risk is positively related to the use of restricted stock.
-Since the probability of non-viability risk is likely to be low for most firms, the results in Kadan and Swinkels (2006) imply that stock options should be part of the optimal CEO compensation contract.3
+analyze and provide some empirical tests of a fully specified optimization model where the agent's compensation contract consists of salary and either stock options or restricted stock (i.e., a stock option with an exercise price of zero), but not both.
+Their formulation departs from the traditional agency model by incorporating a minimum payment constraint or limited liability (e.g., Innes (1990)) and a positive probability that stock price is equal to zero, which they term "non-viability risk".
+Using the first order approach (FOA) to represent the agent's optimization problem, Kadan and Swinkels (2006) find that stock options dominate restricted stock when non-viability risk is zero.
+Using a sample of firms from ExecuComp, they also find that the probability of bankruptcy (as a measure of non-viability risk is likely to be low for most firms, the results in Kadan and Swinkels (2006) imply that stock options should be part of the optimal CEO compensation contract.

-Aseff and Santos (2005) examine a standard agency model with the agent taking either a high or low action which results in a continuous stock price outcome.
+Aseff and Santos (2005) examine a standard agency model where the agent takes either a high or low action which results in a continuous stock price outcome.
 They also assume that the FOA can be used to represent the agent's problem.
-The agent's salary is bounded from below (but can be negative), the compensation contract consists only of fixed salary and stock options, agent wealth is explicitly considered in the model, and the power function is used to represent the agent's utility function.
-The primitive model inputs are developed by selecting parameters to mimic observed compensation payments and stock prices for a typical firm.
-Their numerical results suggest that the cost of moral hazard (where the agent selects the low action) to the principal is large, but that the use of a simple stock option contract can motivate the agent to select the high action with a very small additional cost.
-Thus, Aseff and Santos (2005) show that stock options are an important component of the observed executive compensation contracts.
+The agent's salary is bounded from below (but can be negative), the compensation contract consists of only fixed salary